OnRampToStem/scool_lti/README.md

 \c swa

-create user scale_api with password '<insert password here>';
+create user scool with password '<insert password here>';

 -- For the following `create schema` command to work in RDS when connected as -- the superuser, you will have to grant the new role (user) to them, for -- example:
 --
---     GRANT scale_api TO postgres;
+--     GRANT scool TO postgres;
 --
-create schema if not exists authorization scale_api;
+create schema if not exists authorization scool;

-grant select on all tables in schema public to scale_api;
+grant select on all tables in schema public to scool;
 ```

 #### Example Seed File